coderleonardo/deploy_with_AWS_lambda_dynamo_APIGateway/README.md

 As we are using the *virtualenv* to track our requirements, we need to pass all the packages that we used to a ```requirements.txt``` file.
 To do this we run the following command in the directory that we are working: ```pip freeze > requirements.txt```.

-After this, we already to create our *Dockerfile*.
+After this, we are ready to create our *Dockerfile*.

 The Dockerfile used is present below: